 While Ultrasound has been used for 30-years and has an excellent record, scans should only be carried out by a fully trained Sonographer who knows how to perform the scan safely.

 For certain abdominal scans you will need to fast (nothing to eat or drink) for six hours before the scan.
 We will confirm this with you when you book your scan.

-You are welcome to bring a support person with you, but limit this to 2 additional people if possible.
+You are welcome to bring a support person with you limited to one (1) person.
 If you are coming in with children, they must be supervised by another adult.
 This is to ensure the sonographer is not distracted while trying to get measurements and making sure everything is okay with your baby if you are having a pregnancy scan.

 An internal scan does provide the best images of your pelvic organs.
 However, it may not be appropriate to perform an internal scan on all patients.
 It is your choice whether to proceed.
 There will be a consent form to sign when you come into reception.

 This is at your discretion as the scan must be done so if you are comfortable, we can still do the scan.
 If you are bleeding heavily it may be best to wait.

 Depending on the part of your body we are going to scan there may be a small surcharge.
 The majority of the scans that do not have surcharges would be for anything musculoskeletal e.g. the shoulders/knees or feet.
 This will be discussed with you by the operator if there is a surcharge to pay on the day.

 There is no ACC surcharge for Community Service Card (CSC) holders and their dependents (aged 15 years and under).